What We Believe

 Beliefs about God

 God is the creator and ruler of the universe.
 He is infinitely good and great.
-He has eternally existed in three persons: the Father, the Son, the Holy Spirit.
+He has eternally existed in three persons: the Father, the Son, and the Holy Spirit.
 These three are co-equal and are one God.
 God created everything including people and continues to care for and govern his creation, working out his sovereign purposes for all that He has made.

 Beliefs about Jesus Christ